ManishKC030/ManishKC030/README.md

 ## 💬 Quote :

-> "In case I don’t see ya, good afternoon, good evening, and good night!"
+> "You make your life hard just to make it better when it’s easy."
-> – *The Truman Show*
+> – *A Beautiful Boy*

 ###